clairealmozinos/marvel-univers/README.md

 ## Config

-* Add your public & private API key in `app/manifest.json`
+* Add your public & private API keys in `app/manifest.json`
-* Note: If you don't have your API key at https://developer.marvel.com/ *
+* Note: If you don't have an API key at https://developer.marvel.com/ *

 ## Licence